MarkoDevelop/laravel-push-notifications/README.md

 # Send pushes with Laravel

 This is a helper that takes away the pain of setting specific calls for Android and iOS pushes.
+It works with Laravel 8.0.

 ## Installation